greg-js/arch-wiki-md-repo/wiki/_content/Openbox.md

 #### Theme looks broken

 Of course, the first line of enquiry would be to check that it is not just a badly made, broken theme!
-Otherwise, ensure that the [Openbox GTK fix](/index.php/Openbox#GTK.2B_2 "Openbox")<sup>[[dead link](https://en.wikipedia.org/wiki/Wikipedia:Link_rot "wikipedia:Wikipedia:Link rot") 2014-11-28]</sup> has been implemented, and then re-start the session.
+Otherwise, ensure that the [Openbox GTK fix](/index.php/Openbox#GTK.2B_2 "Openbox") has been implemented, and then re-start the session.
 Unfortunately some older themes can simply break if not maintained sufficiently to keep pace with the changes incurred by [GTK](/index.php/GTK "GTK") updates.
 To avoid such occurrences, it is best to check that desired themes have recently been created or at least updated / patched.

 ### Edit or create new themes

 **Tip:** Where deciding to modify an existing theme (e.g. the colour scheme), it would be best to work on a copy of it, rather than the original.
 This will retain the original should anything go wrong, and ensure that your changes are not over-written through an update.

-The process of creating new or modifying existing themes is covered extensively at the official [openbox.org](http://openbox.org/wiki/Help:Themes) website. [obtheme](https://aur.archlinux.org/packages/obtheme/)<sup><small>AUR</small></sup> is a user-friendly GUI for doing so.
+The process of creating new or modifying existing themes is covered extensively at the official [openbox.org](http://openbox.org/wiki/Help:Themes) website. [obtheme](https://aur.archlinux.org/packages/obtheme/) is a user-friendly GUI for doing so.

 ## Compositing effects